Traditional and Non-Traditional Programs in Barcelona

-If you’re reading this article, it’s probably because you’ve been thinking about taking Spanish lessons in Barcelona, but you have a few questions about the best way to take lessons in the city before you set out on your Spanish language learning adventure.
+If you’re reading this article, it’s probably because you’ve been thinking about taking a Spanish program in Barcelona, but you have a few questions about the best way to take lessons in the city before you set out on your Spanish language learning adventure.
 Not to worry!
-Whether you’re visiting Spain’s second largest city for a couple of weeks or coming for a longer immersion program, here are a few suggestions to finding the best traditional and nontraditional Spanish lessons in Barcelona for you.
+Whether you’re visiting Spain’s second largest city for a couple of weeks or coming for a longer immersion program, here are a few suggestions to finding the best traditional and nontraditional Spanish program in Barcelona for you.

 Meetup Groups for Language Exchange